btskinner/rworkshop/_modules/wrangle_one.md

 getwd()
 ```

+If the output isn’t the `scripts` subdirectory, then your working
-If you had a problem, it’s possible that you aren’t in the right working
+directory isn’t correct.
+If you aren’t in the right directory, this
-directory.
-This means that R can’t find your data because even though it
+means that R can’t find your data because even though it has directions
-has directions on where to find it, it’s starting in the wrong spot so
+on where to find it—in the path given to the `read.table()`
-the directions are worthless!
+function—it’s starting in the wrong spot.
+The directions are worthless!

 If you know where your `scripts` directory/folder is, you can use the
 `setwd()` function to change your working directory to the right one.